zapaz/forge-deploy-lite/README.md

   }
 }
 ```

-note that `chainName` field is optionnal, and that you can also add whatever fields
+- set PRIVATE_KEY in your ENV

+#### OPTIONAL
+- `chainName` field is optional, but convenient for human readibility
+- whatever fields can also be added  manually in `addresses.json`
-- set PRIVATE_KEY and INFURA_API_KEY (or any provider key if needed) in your ENV
+- set INFURA_API_KEY (or any provider key needed), CHAIN_NAME and CONTRACT_NAME in your ENV
+- setup `npm`

 ## howto